BroadbandForum/usp-test/05-coap.md

 ### Test Metrics

 1. The GetResponse is encapsulated in a CoAP message.
-2. The CoAP message used transport the GetResponse uses application/octet-stream for Content-Format.
+2. The CoAP message used transport the GetResponse uses 'application/octet-stream' for `Content-Format`.

-## 5.2 USP Records that exceed CoAP message size
+## 5.2 USP Records that exceed CoAP message size (DEPRECATED)

 ### Purpose